Mary E. C. Bancker

-Mary E. C. Bancker (pen name, Betsey Bancker; September 1, 1860 – December 1921) was an American author. she produced the opera Dovetta in April 1889, in the Standard Theater in New York.
+Mary E. C. Bancker (pen name, Betsey Bancker; September 1, 1860 – December 1921) was an American author from New York City.
+A lineal descendant of a prominent family, she was a traveler with a knowledge of French and Spanish.
+Bancker began her career as a writer of sketches on outdoor life before becoming a staff correspondent for the Montreal Herald in New York.
+She also produced the opera Dovetta and was a prolific contributor to periodicals in the U.S. and Canada.

 Early life and education

 Mary Elizabeth Cradinger Bancker was born in New York City, September 1, 1860.
 She was the daughter of Josiah Hook Bancker and Mary Elizabeth (née Henry).
 Siblings included Maria Ann Bancker, Josiah H. Bancker, and Heymer Henry Bancker.

 Bancker was a lineal descendant of the Knickerbocker family whose name she carried, which came from Holland in 1658.
 The Bancker family intermarried with the DePuysters, Rutgers, Ogdens, and Livingstons.
 The maternal grandparents of Bancker were Michael Henry and Maria Anne Hymes, his wife.
 Michael was one of the leading merchants of New York, as well as patron of art, and founder and owner of the once famous picture gallery at Number 100 Broadway.
 Sir Henry was of Huguenot extraction.
 His ancestors, driven out of France after the revocation of the Edict of Nantes, during the reign of Louis XIV, established themselves at Henry's Grove, County Armagh, Ireland.
 Mr. Henry's father, John Sinclair Henry, came to America with the idea of founding a colony in South Carolina.
 Homeward bound, he stopped in New York, where he met Leah, of the old Brevoort family, of that city, and, wooing and wedding her, he remained and established a shipping business between the United States and Newry, Ireland.
 He was one of the founders of the New York Stock Exchange.

 Bancker began her education in New York, and at a very impressionable age, traveled extensively in Europe and in the tropics of America.
 She had a knowledge of the French and Spanish languages.